Marburgvirus

 It can also be transmitted through contaminated objects such as clothing, syringes, bed linen, etc. Therefore, it is advisable to take extreme hygiene measures: wash your hands, throw away contaminated objects, do not eat the meat of wild animals, as well as avoid contact with these species.

-* With information from T. Raúl Romo.
-Verification of the pairs by other biomagnetists is required.
+* With information from T. Raúl Romo and Roberto Castro L. Verification of the pairs by other biomagnetists is required.

 Related topics: